Carbon Pricing and its Progressive Discontents

 Comparison of Year 1 household costs from carbon fee with Year 1 carbon dividends.
 Direct energy is gasoline, electricity, and home heating.
 Indirect energy is embodied energy in all other purchases.
 Financial asset costs accrue from carbon costs incurred by businesses and passed back to owners.
 Carbon dividends are net after personal income tax.

 This estimate is in line with evidence we’re seeing from other countries’ carbon pricing schemes.
 Here’s Canada’s Office of the Parliamentary Budget OfficerLike our Congressional Budget Office (CBO), often abbreviated the same (the PBO), except it’s the Office of the Parliamentary Budget Officer, haha, like they say “the CBO released a report…” they really mean that the Budget Officer herself released a report.
-It all just makes me think that there exists one incredibly overworked Canadian employee doing all fiscal and economic forecasts for the entire country., their independent fiscal analysis people (person?), on the Which will increase $10 a year until $50 per tonne.:
+It all just makes me think that there exists one incredibly overworked Canadian employee doing all fiscal and economic forecasts for the entire country., their independent fiscal analysis people (person?), on the household impacts of their 2019 $20 per tonne carbon levy Which will increase $10 a year until $50 per tonne.:

 Results for Alberta, Saskatchewan, Manitoba, Ontario, and New Brunswick by household income quintiles.